quasarstream/python-ffmpeg-video-streaming/README.md

 See **[the example](https://video.aminyazdanpanah.com/python/start?r=metadata#metadata)** for more information.

 ### Conversion
-You can convert your stream to a file or to another stream protocols.
+You can convert your stream to a file or to another stream protocol.
 You should pass a manifest of the stream to the `input` method:

 #### 1. HLS To DASH
 ```python